Here’s How a GPO Might Lower Your Commercial Cleaning Supply Costs

 If there’s one constant in the commercial cleaning industry, it’s that supply costs can be a somewhat unpredictable and significant part of the budget.
 Your payroll, lease, utilities, and marketing costs can be relatively steady and easy to plan for.
-But with supplies, you never know when you’ll need to order something different, or there’s a spill that uses up extra supplies.
+But with supplies, you never know when you’ll need to order something different, or if there’s a spill that uses up extra supplies.
 So, what is a GPO, and what does it have to do with all of this?

 A GPO is short for a group purchasing organization.
 They are probably most well-known in either the healthcare or restaurant industry, but there are consumer versions, as well.
 Costco, for example, buys products in bulk packaging.
 In turn, they sell these items at a discount to their members.
-You may walk out with a case of chips rather than one bag, but the per bag price is significantly less expensive.
+You may walk out with a case of chips rather than one bag, but the per-bag price is significantly less expensive.

 At first glance, this seems like a winning situation.
 But other than a great way to save money on supply costs, what else can a GPO do for you?
 You probably guessed there’s more to it, so let’s sweep up the details.